 The best options are Hotel Raito, Hotel Ristorante Voce del Mare, Lloyd’s Baia Hotel on a cliff by the sea.

-Eating in Vietri
+Eating in the town

 The food cooked in Vietri is really tasty.
 As the land is fertile, most of the vegetables and fruits are home-grown and fresh ingredients are used.
 The local cuisine is particularly known for its fresh fish and its seafood dishes will excite every palate.
 Spaghetti alle vongole, risotto alla pescatora, zuppa di cozze are some of the most famous recipes.

-Shopping in Vietri
+Shopping in Vietri sul Mare, Italy

-Local shops and boutiques are what most attract the tourists.
+Local shops and boutiques are what most attract tourists.
 Handmade clothes and handicrafts, together with its ceramiche, ceramics, are the most interesting and typical products to buy in the local shops.
 The shops themselves are situated in alleys that will guide the tourist into the remoter corners of the town, always accompanied by the citrus smell in the air.